Resource Guide to LPN to RN Bridge Programs

 - Health Education Systems, Inc. (HESI) exam: The HESI specialty exams were developed to assess students' knowledge and their ability to apply nursing concepts within specific content categories.
 These exams cover reading comprehension, vocabulary and grammar, basic math skills, biology, and anatomy and physiology.

 Many accredited universities offer LPN to RN online degree programs that are convenient for the working student.
 No classroom attendance requirements and the ability to learn at your own pace are a few of the benefits of attending an online LPN to RN bridge program.
+It's also a great time to become a registered nurse, due to the increased need for qualified healthcare professionals.
+The map below illustrates the areas with the highest employment level in this occupation:

 How do you know if an online LPN to RN degree bridge program is right for you?
 First, research different colleges and universities that offer this degree online and find a program that suits your needs.
 Some clarifying questions you should get answers for are as follows: